Ken-Musau/Movie-Finder/README.md

 Movie Finder is a web application that allows users to search for movies by title.
 The application uses the **OMDb API** to retrieve movie information, including title, year, plot, and poster.

+# Author

+Movie FInder has been created by Kennedy Mutunga Musau

 # Features

 1. Search for movies by title